-Tooth extraction is a painful process, so making it as comfortable as possible is essential as well as leading to faster recovery times.
-We hope the information in this article helps you to achieve the best outcome possible.
+Tooth extraction is a painful process, so making it as comfortable as possible is essential to both your wellbeing and aiding in faster recovery times.

-To help recovery, your body develops a blood clot where the tooth was removed to protect your gums and assist with the healing process.
-This blood clot can sometimes shift in your gums, we call this a dry socket.
-When you draw on a vape, it causes negative pressure which could in turn pull the clot from the extraction.
-This would cause dry socket.
+To help recovery, your body develops a blood clot where the tooth was removed to protect your gums and assist with healing.
+This blood clot can sometimes shift in your gums, becoming a dry socket.
+When you draw on a vape, it causes negative pressure in your mouth which could in turn pull the clot from the extraction.

-A dry socket after tooth extraction can be a very painful and uncomfortable experience, this can be detrimental to the healing process, so of course, it would be in your best interest to avoid vaping for a good while after you have a tooth extraction.
+A dry socket after tooth extraction can be an extremely painful experience.
+This can make healing all the more complicated, so it would be in your best interest to avoid vaping for a good while after you have a tooth extraction.

-There are many factors that will increase your risk of developing a dry socket after extraction, for reference we will list some below:
+There are many factors that will increase your risk of developing a dry socket after extraction.
+For example:

 - Solid food – Tough and crunchy food can be the cause of a dry socket.